Dinduks/dinduks.github.com/source/_posts/2012-11-21-simple-search-system-with-mongodb-and-scala.markdown

       keywords:   List[String]
     )

-`ObjectID` is a [*Casbah*](http://api.mongodb.org/scala/casbah/current/) type.
-Feel free to change it with your driver's identifier type.

 Paired with the class described above, a `Searchable` trait will help forcing the implementation of some methods and properties, and more importantly be used as a type in methods signatures.

     trait Searchable {
-      def entityType:     String,
+      def entityType:    String = this.getClass.getSimpleName,
       getSearchKeywords: List[String],
       entityId:          ObjectID
     }

 Now, each of your entities class, `User` and `Song`, will implement the `Searchable` trait, define the `entityType` property and implement the `getSearchKeywords()` method.
-The `entityId` or something similar property should already be implemented by your MongoDB driver.
+The `entityId` property, or some entity with the same name, should already be implemented by your MongoDB driver.

 *Example of a `getSearchKeywords()` method:*